iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covid19___1.4.10/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="au.gov.health.covid19 3 reviews"/>
 </p>

+> Phone needed re booting may have been network issues at least I got to install it this time.<br> :date: __2021-02-21 12:01:40__

 > No idea if it works and hope I never find out<br> :date: __2020-10-29 09:53:40__